fawkeso16/networksCW/README.md

 AudioLib needs to be a folder called 'lib' inside this project folder.
+Currently code runs 2 threads, sender and reciever.
+Data is sent encrypted with a very basic encryption, and a very basic authentication key.